-Our four employees, including our named executive officers, participated in the Provectus Pharmaceuticals, Inc. Cash Balance Defined Benefit Plan and Trust (the "Plan"), which was established in 2007.
-Employer contributions to the Plan were \$345,000 in 2009.
-In September 2010, we terminated the

-Plan for our employees.
-We transferred approximately \$1,353,000 in assets from the Plan to our 401(k) Profit Sharing Plan, which was formed in the three months ended September 30, 2010.
+Until September 2010, our four employees, including our named executive officers, participated in the Provectus Pharmaceuticals, Inc. Cash Balance Defined Benefit Plan and Trust (the "Plan"), which was established in 2007.
+In September 2010, we terminated the Plan for our employees.
+We transferred approximately \$1,353,000 in assets from the Plan to our 401(k) Profit Sharing Plan, which was formed in the quarter ended September 30, 2010.
 Contributions to the 401(k) Profit Sharing Plan by us are discretionary.
 Contributions made by us in 2010 totaled approximately \$497,000 and include the amounts originally contributed to the Plan in 2010.
 Contributions by us in 2011 totaled approximately \$130,000.
+Contributions by us in 2012 totaled approximately \$132,000.
 We maintain broad-based benefits that are provided to all employees, including health insurance, life and disability insurance, dental insurance, and a vacation policy that requires a minimum amount of vacation time used but provides for cash compensation in lieu of vacation taken if appropriate.